 Back To School Lunch Zipped With Style

-Back to almost certainly means packing bags filled with books, papers, pencils and, of course, on-the-go snacks.
-These great little designer bags by Mobi from the Gourmet Fusion Store provide the answer to transporting all your goodies in a stylish and fun way.
+Back to school almost certainly means packing bags filled with books, papers, pencils and, of course, on-the-go snacks.
+These great little designer ziploc bags by Mobi from the Gourmet Fusion Store provide the answer to transporting all your goodies in a stylish and fun way.

-The funky, bag shown here in Candy Camo Green can be used for kid’s snacks, candies, crayons, change, party favors and more.
+The funky, retro bag shown here in Candy Camo Green can be used for kid’s snacks, candies, crayons, change, party favors and more.
 Great for back to school lunches, choose a different design for each day of the week, and liven up even the most boring packed lunch.

 Other designs include Cupcake, which is great for birthday goodie bags, Polka Dots and Smiley Combo.